Access to clean drinking water and sanitation

 In Africa, our WASH program focuses on installing and refurbishing water points; constructing dams, irrigation systems, and wells to support farming; and educating communities about good hygiene practices.
 Water committees are trained in monitoring water quality, promoting good hygiene in their communities, and repairing water infrastructure.

-Improving access to water and sanitation in the Pacific
+Water sanitation program in the Pacific

 Access to clean drinking water is a significant challenge in remote Pacific Island communities, which lack infrastructure and hygiene training.
 Our WASH program focuses on educating communities about water hygiene, installing water points, and increasing access to water for small-scale agriculture.